BRACING, BRIDGING, AND PLACE HOLDING

-Among the therapeutic concepts used in nutritional balancing is the principle of holding the body in a certain configuration or “posture” until it can maintain that configuration by itself.
+Among the important therapeutic concepts used in development programs is the principle of holding the body in a certain configuration or “posture” until it can maintain that configuration by itself.
 This concept is called, on this website, bracing, bridging, and place holding.
 This article explains these ideas in more detail.

 Think of braces on the teeth.
 They are designed to be worn all the time for a few years and they hold the teeth in a certain configuration for that time.
 If all goes well, when they are removed, the teeth stay in the new positions.
 (By the way, please do not get metal braces because they are usually high in nickel, a very toxic metal.)

 Development does the same thing to the body chemistry using foods and supplements, mainly, in a special way to hold the oxidation rate, the main mineral ratios, and perhaps other parameters where we want them.
 The “braces” may be needed for up to 20 years, perhaps.
 After that, they may be less needed, as the body will maintain the correct positioning, posturing or oxidation rate by itself.

 This is a simple explanation of bracing and why the diet and supplements are needed, all the time, for a span of years.
 Skipping the diet or missing supplements is like taking your braces on and off.
 Doing this usually ruins the effect of the braces and less or even no correction occurs, as a result.

 This is the principle of giving high doses of various nutrients to “bridge over” enzyme defects in the tissues of the body.
 In other words, one can push a chemical reaction in a certain direction by giving large amounts of a substrate such as zinc, vitamin C, vitamin A or other nutrients needed as part of or as a catalyst for various chemical reactions or enzyme reactions in the body.